Empowered Minds: Coaching for Brain Health, Memory, and Cognitive Vitality

 Caregiver Coaching

-Caring for someone with a progressive cognitive disease can be incredibly challenging, whether you’re a partner, child, sibling, or close friend.
-The emotional and physical toll often falls heavily on the loved one- someone who likely did not expect or choose this role.
-For those in the sandwich generation, this can mean juggling caregiving responsibilities for aging parents while also raising children or managing a busy household and career.
-The strain can be overwhelming and isolating.
+The emotional and physical toll often falls heavily on the care partner or caregiver, particularly for those in the sandwich generation who may be supporting aging parents while also raising children or managing a busy household and career.
+The strain can be overwhelming and, at times, isolating.